box/developer.box.com/pages/sign/quick-start/your-first-request.md

 the signing email or visits the signing URL.
 - `downloaded`: The signing document was downloaded by signer.
 - `signed`: All signers completed the request.
-- `signed and downloaded`: The signing document was signed and downloaded by signer.
+- `signed and downloaded`: The document was signed and downloaded by signer.
 - `declined`: If any signer declines the request.
 - `cancelled`: If the request is cancelled via UI or API.